pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 ![](/images/posts/2018-06-15/jesper-contact.png)

 On March 2nd we did a call with Jesper where he was asking us to explain the issue because they wanted to "understand what's going on".
-We did not contact YubiCo before because we did not believe the possible attacks where a flaw of YubiCo products and also made sure to stress this in our talk.
+We did not contact YubiCo before because we did not believe the possible attacks were a flaw of YubiCo products and also made sure to stress this in our talk.
 The issue was a design problem and inherent issue of WebUSB and U2F conflicting in terms of security.